kahmali/meteor-restivus/README.md

     prettyJson: true
   });

-  // Generates: GET, POST on /api/items and GET, PUT, DELETE on
+  // Generates: GET, POST on /api/items and GET, PUT, PATCH, DELETE on
   // /api/items/:id for the Items collection
   Api.addCollection(Items);